HouzuoGuo/laitos/doc/Cloud-tips.md

 Simply copy laitos program and its data onto a Linux virtual machine and start laitos right away.
 It is often useful to use systemd integration to launch laitos automatically upon system boot.
 All flavours of Linux distributions supported by Azure can run laitos.

-Be aware that both Azure and GCE block virtual machines from _outgoing_ connections to port 25, that means while laitos will be perfectly capable of receiving mails, it will not be able to forward them to you; therefore, for laitos outgoing mail configuration, please sign up for a dedicated mail delivery service such as [sendgrid](https://sendgrid.com/) that accepts connection to a port different from 25.
-Sendgrid accepts incoming connection on port 2525.

 ## Deploy on other cloud providers
 laitos runs on nearly all flavours of Linux system, therefore as long as your cloud provider supports Linux compute